-Shrinking an index compacts the index segment and the database will immediately release any space that has been freed up.
-You can specify the shrink space clause to reduce space usage in not only an index, or index partition/subpartition, but also in a table.
-For the primary keys of an index organized table, you must use the alter table statement instead and specify the coalesce clause.
+Shrinking an index compacts the index segment, and the database immediately releases any space that has been freed up.
+You can specify the SHRINK SPACE clause to reduce space usage in not only an index or an index partition/subpartition, but also in a table.
+For the primary keys of an index-organized table, you must use the ALTER TABLE statement instead and specify the COALESCE clause.

 For a large index, the database may take quite a bit of time to complete the shrink operation.
 Therefore, Oracle lets you perform a shrink operation in two steps.
-If you specify the compact clause with the shrink space command, the database only performs a defragmentation of the segment space.
+If you specify the COMPACT clause with the SHRINK SPACE command, the database only performs a defragmentation of the segment space.
 It compacts the index but doesn't immediately release the free space.
-You must issue a separate alter index ...shrink space command to make the index release the free space.
-Since compacting an index segment may require the database to perform row movement, you must first enable row movement for a table before you specify the compact clause.
+You must issue a separate ALTER INDEX ...SHRINK SPACE command to make the index release the free space.
+Since compacting an index segment may require the database to perform row movement, you must first enable row movement for a table before you specify the COMPACT clause.

-When you shrink an index, the database returns all the freed up space to the tablespace holding the index-if you specified autoallocate for the tablespace.
-If you specified uniform extent allocation, on the other hand, the database won't return any extent that contains even a single block of index data.
+When you shrink an index, the database returns all the freed up space to the tablespace holding the index-if you specified AUTOALLOCATE for the tablespace.
+If you specified UNIFORM extent allocation, on the other hand, the database won't return any extent that contains even a single block of index data.

-During an index shrink operation, in the first phase the database scans the index segment from the back to locate the position of the last row.
+During an index shrink operation, in the first phase, the database scans the index segment from the back to locate the position of the last row.
 Next, the database scans the index segment from the beginning to locate the position of the first free slot in an index block.
 If the two positions are identical, there's no need to do anything further.
 As long as the database finds that the two positions are different, it continues to remove rows from the back of the index and insert them into the free blocks at the front of the index segment.
-The shrink space command is inherently more expensive than a coalesce operation because the command actually deallocates empty index blocks and places them on the free list.
-It must empty all index blocks from the physical end of the index segment for this deallocation to occur and all this requires more work on part of the database and the generation of more redo.
-Use the shrink space command only if you want to permanently reduce the size of the index segment, say because of a large number of permanent deletions from a large table; you won't need that space ever, so you can shrink the index segment.
-If your goal is merely to defragment an index, coalesce the index instead of shrinking it; you'll have all the freed up index blocks for subsequent use by the index and the operation requires far
+The SHRINK SPACE command is inherently more expensive than a coalesce operation because the command actually deallocates empty index blocks and places them on the free list.
+It must empty all index blocks from the physical end of the index segment for this deallocation to occur, and all this requires more work on the part of the database, as well as the generation of more redo.
+Use the SHRINK SPACE command only if you want to permanently reduce the size of the index segment, let's say because of a large number of permanent deletions from a large table.
+You won't need that space ever, so you can shrink the index segment.
+If your goal is merely to defragment an index, coalesce the index instead of shrinking it.
+You'll have all the freed up index blocks for subsequent use by the index and the operation requires far fewer resources.